section-engineering-education/engineering-education/content/articles/automatic-type-promotion/index.md

 ![output](/engineering-education/automatic-type-promotion/ou.png)

 ### Conclusion
-Despite the benefits of ith automatic type promotion, some requirements do not support it.
-For example, it only supports [typecasting](https://www.javatpoint.com/type-casting-in-java) or widening, which means [narrowing](https://www.tutorialspoint.com/narrowing-conversion-in-java#:~:text=Narrowing%20conversion%20is%20needed%20when,to%20integer%20using%20Narrowing%20Conversion.) is uncatered for; hence narrowing has to be done manually by the programmer, which raises the need to learn manual types of casting.
+Despite the benefits of automatic type promotion, some requirements do not support it.
+For example, it only supports [typecasting](https://www.javatpoint.com/type-casting-in-java) or widening.

+This means [narrowing](https://www.tutorialspoint.com/narrowing-conversion-in-java#:~:text=Narrowing%20conversion%20is%20needed%20when,to%20integer%20using%20Narrowing%20Conversion.) is uncatered for; hence narrowing has to be done manually by the programmer, which raises the need to learn manual types of casting.

-Happy learning!
+Happy coding!

+---

-Peer Review Contributions by: [Briana Nzivu](/engineering-education/authors/briana-nzivu/
+Peer Review Contributions by: [Briana Nzivu](/engineering-education/authors/briana-nzivu/)